Ulthes/angular-tips-und-tricks/README.md

         function secondDirective(){
             var directive = {
+                link: MainLink,
                 controller: MainController,
                 scope: {},
-                require: [^firstDirective], //important to work!
+                require: ['^firstDirective'], //important to work!
 The '^' sign informs the secondDirective to look for the firstDirective up the DOM tree.
                 restrict: 'EA',
                 template: '',
                 controllerAs: 'vm',